ojn/asciidoc-folds/README.md

 ```

 Here is an example of an [mdpad](https://github.com/tshort/mdpad/tree/gh-pages)
 markdown file with headings and many fenced code blocks.

+asciidoc-folds works the same but just with asciidoc syntax

 ![Folding in action](https://github.com/tshort/markdown-folder/raw/master/markdown-folder-mdpad.gif)